 Carbohydrates have long been demonized as the cause of weight gain and obesity, forcing people to obsessively count carbs and count calories.
-Low-carb diets have been popularized for years by diet gurus and celebrities alike suggesting that they are the source of love handles and extra belly fat.
 However, research suggests that it is not the number of carbs that you eat but rather the source of the carbs that is more influential in your health and weight.
 So here is a case for carbs, and why quality always trumps quantity.

 What are carbs?

 Although for many people the term ‘carbs’ conjures up images of bagels, pasta, muffins, and glazed donuts, there is a lot more to carbs.
 Carbohydrates are defined as any type of food that is made up of sugar, starch, and fiber, and includes everything from bread and pasta to fruits and vegetables.

 What are good-quality carbs?

 Essentially, any form of carbohydrate that is a whole food can be considered a quality carbohydrate; this includes fruits, vegetables, root vegetables, whole grains, beans, and lentils.
 Good quality carbohydrates are unprocessed whole foods that are eaten cooked or in their natural state.

 Poor-quality carbohydrates are simple; they include any form of carbohydrate that is not whole food.
 Poor-quality carbs are often referred to as refined carbs and are typically grain-based products and/or sources of processed sugar.
 Refined carbs include items such as cereals, granola bars, crackers, cookies, pastries, sodas, sweets, and treats.
 These forms of carbs are processed foods that, in addition to containing carbs, also contain added sugars, refined oils, additives, and preservatives.